 But Labradoodles aren’t simply a combination of characteristics from those two breeds.
 Instead, “Doodles” are unique dogs with traits and personalities all their own.

 Have you recently brought a Labradoodle into your home, or are you thinking about purchasing one?
 We’ve created a complete resource with info on the history of the Labradoodle as well as everything you need to know about their health and care.
-Check out our guide below.
+You’ll find our detailed Labradoodle breed guide below.

 Dogs have been devoted human companions for at least 15,000 years.
 But Labradoodles have been around for only a few decades.
 They’re actually one of the newest types of dogs to exist!